okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/request-user-consent/overview/index.md

 User consent represents a user's explicit permission to allow an application to access resources protected by scopes.
 Consent grants are different from tokens because a consent can outlast a token, and there can be multiple tokens with varying sets of scopes derived from a single consent.

-When an application needs to get a new access token from an authorization server, it may not need to prompt the user for consent if they have already consented to the specified scopes.
+When an application needs to get a new access token from an authorization server, the user isn't prompted for consent if they have already consented to the specified scopes.
 Consent grants remain valid until the user or admin manually revokes them, or until the user, application, authorization server, or scope is deactivated or deleted.

 > **Note:** The user only has to grant consent once for an attribute per authorization server.